 This is perhaps one of the biggest challenges – enforcing without alienating.
 One solution discussed was user reporting, which seems to work for a number of communities.
 It not only serves as an extension of your team, but also empowers users to help maintain the integrity of a community about which they feel so passionate.
 But for more advanced fraudsters, or bad actors who are still posing as legitimate users, this is not as easy to see or address.

-It’s clear there is a lot of work still to be done, especially as people are sharing more information online, interacting more offline because of these communities, and the fraud landscape continues to quickly and effectively evolve.
+It’s clear there is a lot of work still to be done, especially as people are sharing more information online, interacting more offline because of these online marketplaces, and the fraud landscape continues to quickly and effectively evolve.

 There were lots of other points discussed like reputation systems and trusted personas and other marketplace challenges noted such as fraud on the supplier side, in the secondary market for gift cards, enforcing policies/security without all the available information, and policing merchant quality.
 We’ll look forward to expanding on some of these topics in future posts.